despertom/algorithms-programming-hw-1/README.md

 # Instructions
 Use python 3.13 to run the programs in src.
 To run the matcher from the repository root, assuming python is in PATH:
+- python .\src\matcher.py

+To run with the example data, run this command and then enter N, the hospital preferences, and finally the student preferences.
+An example of valid input is provided in data/input1.txt.
-- python.exe .\src\matcher.py
+- python .\src\matcher.py

-To run the verifier, with the same assumptions, use:
+To run the verifier, run this command and then enter N, the hospital preferences, the student preferences, and then the matching to verify.
+An example of valid matching is provided in data/output1.txt.
-- python.exe .\src\verifier.py
+- python .\src\verifier.py

 # Task C
 As n increases, we noticed that runtimes for match and match and verifier increased as well.